Is It Hard to Get Permanent Residence?

 One downside is that you will have to keep an eye on your tax obligations for worldwide income.
 You can find some details on that here.

 Also be aware that if you plan to leave Japan for an extended period of time, you need to set foot back in the country at least once every 12 months to retain your permanent residence status.
-You can extend that period to two years if you apply for a special re-entry permit.
+You can extend that period to five years if you apply for a special re-entry permit.
+A single re-entry costs ¥3,000, while multiple is ¥6,000.

 Also remember that your residence card itself is still only valid for seven years.
 After seven years, you have to bring in your residence card, your passport and a new photo along with an Application for Extension of the Valid Period of the Residence Card.
 Details can be found here.